-But different types of dogs require different types of brushes.
-For instance, it doesn’t make sense to use the same type of brush on a Labrador that you would use on a Poodle as their hair is very different.
+But different types of dogs need different types of brushes.
+For instance, it doesn’t make sense to use the same type on a Labrador that you would use on a Poodle.
+Their hair is very different.

 Does size matter?
 Not really in this case.
-Large brushes are best for large breed dogs and the smaller brushes work best with all small breed dogs.
+Large brushes are best for large breed dogs and the smaller ones work best with all small breed dogs.
 (Probably didn’t have to say that?)

 So which grooming brush do I use?